kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 documents to each other through a KG.
 Many combinations of these design decisions and many other graph heuristics are not yet explored.
 So there is quite a lot to explore in this space.
-The overall impression I was left with was that we need more technically deep material in the space, which will only come through rigorous evaluations of these RAG systems on standard benchmarks, as done in SIGIR or ACL type publications.
+The overall impression I was left with was that we need more technically deep material in the space, which will only come through rigorous evaluations of these RAG systems on standard benchmarks, as done in SIGIR or ACL publications.
-I went through SIGIR 2023 publications and did not find work on a Q&A system that uses LLMs + KGs similar to the appraoches I covered here.
-I hope we can see such papers in 2024!
+I went through SIGIR 2023 publications and did not find work on a Q&A system that uses LLMs + KGs similar to the approaches I covered here.
+I hope to see such papers in 2024.